By the end of this lesson, you will be able to:

 HelloWorld

-class is where our code resides. - Method: main is the starting point of every Java application.
+class is where our code resides - Method:

 System.out.println